 4. Duranta: This nectar plant get overlooked and left off of many butterfly nectar plant lists, but we have no idea why, because we can personally attest to the huge draw it has to butterflies.
 It has that “IT’ factor that butterflies search out, and they just can’t get enough!
 The arching limbs dripping with clusters of wisteria-like blooms are visited over and over.
 Duranta makes a great stand-alone specimen in the sunny garden, or a perfect container plant.

 5. Zinnia: These colorful little daisy-like flowers line annual beds and are basically a welcome mat for butterflies.
 They are easy to grow whether by transplants or directly seeded (we like a combo) and offer long-lasting blooms that butterflies swoon over.
 Deadheading, and watering under the foliage is the key to keep these nectar-filled annual flowers looking and performing their best.

 We hope the pictures and information in this blog will get you excited about incorporating some butterfly nectar plants into your gardens this fall.
 For our favorite native nectar sources, click the link.
 Fall is the best time for planting and the butterfly migration that takes place through the city of San Antonio this month makes fall an extra special season in San Antonio.
-Please join us at the Monarch and Pollinator festival in the Historic Pearl District this month as we celebrate butterflies and all our pollinators in our great city.

 ~The Happy Gardener, Lisa Mulroy